Satinder Sartaaj: Career

 Sartaaj pursued a professional music career in his 20s.
 Before this, he has stated he was a farmer and had no interest in pursuing a career as a performer.

 His big performance break was in 2008 when he got booked for a gig in Toronto, Ontario.
-The show's organizers had heard him singing on YouTube and wanted him to perform for the Punjabi-Canadian audience.
+The show's organisers had heard him singing on YouTube and wanted him to perform for the Punjabi-Canadian audience.

 In 2011, Sartaaj won "Best International Act" at the Brit Asia TV Music Awards (BAMA).

 On 2 May 2014, Sartaaj performed in the Royal Albert Hall.
 He won "Best Songwriter" again at BAMA 2017 and "Music Video of the Year" at BAMA 2018 for "Udaarian".

 He debuted in the American film industry with the lead role in the movie The Black Prince, a historic biopic of Maharaja Duleep Singh which was released on 21 July 2017.
+He has also acted in Punjabi films including Ikko Mikke (2020) and Kali Jotta (2023).

 Philosophy

-Although he has taught at the university and is an accomplished bhangra performer, composer and singer, Sartaaj has said that he considers shayari (poetry) as his first love.
+Although he has taught at the university and is an accomplished bhangra performer, composer and singer, Sartaaj considers shayari (poetry) as his first love.